-We want to hear from the community throughout the process for each code amendment.
-It is important that proposed changes to residential development and design standards meet Spokane's goals, giving all existing and future residents more options for housing types and locations.
+We want to hear from the community throughout the process for each code and Comprehensive Plan amendment.
+It is important that proposed changes give all existing and future residents more options for housing types and locations.

-Emailed announcement about the Shaping Spokane Housing project.
+Emailed announcements about the Shaping Spokane Housing project.

 Historically, Spokane has offered a mix of housing options - from mansion apartments in the historic Browne's Addition, post-War era neighborhoods like Chief Garry Park, and suburban developments like Indian Trail.
 However, as the city has grown the diversity and supply of housing has not been able to meet the needs of all income levels.
 How do we know?
 As part of the Spokane Housing Action Plan (HAP), the City completed a Housing Needs Assessment to determine the types of housing residents need more of, as well as the displacement risk of various Census tracts throughout the city.

 Washington's Growth Management Act (GMA) (Chapter 36.70A RCW) calls for promoting a variety of residential housing types and densities, preserving existing housing stock, and encouraging housing that is affordable to all income levels.
 To implement these policies, cities and counties planning under the GMA must include a housing element in their comprehensive plans, or a community's roadmap for growth.